Select Page

 Activities

-This project will follow an integrated conservation framework which includes the following activities:
+This project is following an integrated conservation framework which includes the following activities:

 1. Threat assessments, field surveys and community surveys.
-This includes detailed mapping of populations to establish the number of surviving plants, allow comparison with past population estimates, and maximise the known plants available for seed collections.
+This includes detailed mapping of populations to establish the number of surviving plants, allowing comparison with past population estimates, and maximising the known plants available for seed collections.

 2. Seed and spore collection.
-For all 24 species, seeds or spores will be collected during the appropriate season, viability tested, and stored in a seed/sporebank.
+For all 24 species, seeds or spores are being collected during the appropriate season, viability tested and stored in a seed/sporebank.

 3. Conservation genetics.
-For 10 species, genetic analysis is required for wild plants, stored seed or plants currently held in cultivation to inform additional seed collection priorities and to ensure genetic diversity is captured for ex situ collections and future translocations.
+For 10 species, genetic analysis of wild plants, stored seed or plants currently held in cultivation is informing additional seed collection priorities and ensuring genetic diversity is captured for ex situ collections and future translocations.

 4. Germination trials.
-We will optimise seed germination techniques for 11 difficult to grow species through germination trials.
+This includes optimising seed germination techniques for 11 difficult to grow species through germination trials.

 5. Pollination studies.
-Pollinators will be identified at extant in situ sites for 10 species and at potential translocation sites for 9 species.
-This will assist with selecting future reintroduction sites based on pollinator presence.
+Pollinators are being identified at extant in situ sites for 10 species and at potential translocation sites for 9 species.
+This is assisting with selecting future reintroduction sites based on pollinator presence.

 6. Developing permanent ex situ living collections.
-For 20 species we will grow a genetically diverse ex situ population.
-For 12 species (Fabaceae and Orchidaceae), symbiotic propagation will be undertaken to generate seedlings (using mycorrhizal fungi isolated from the orchids, or rhizobia isolated from the pea plants respectively).
+For 20 species genetically diverse ex situ populations are being established.
+For 12 species (Orchidaceae and Fabaceae), symbiotic propagation is being undertaken to generate seedlings (using mycorrhizal fungi isolated from the orchids, or rhizobia isolated from the pea plants respectively).

 7. Establishing new populations through propagation.
-For 9 species we will introduce >200 genetically diverse individuals to a new site with their essential symbionts and pollinators present.
+For 9 species >200 genetically diverse individuals are being introduced to new sites with their essential symbionts and pollinators present.

 8. Workshops.
-One-day workshops on Victorian threatened flora conservation will be held in the Port Phillip, Gippsland and the Grampians (Gariwerd) regions.
-These are scheduled to be held in 2025-26.
+Three one-day workshops on Victorian threatened flora conservation will be held in the Port Phillip, Gippsland and the Grampians (Gariwerd) regions.
+These are scheduled to be held in 2026.

 Project species and threat rating